Fall 2016 Enrollment

 Career and Graduate School Guidance

-The University’s Center for Career Development offers students and alumni a robust array of programs designed to develop professional skills.
+The University’s Center for Career and Professional Development offers students and alumni a robust array of programs designed to develop professional skills.
 Frequent résumé and interview workshops, a comprehensive on-campus recruitment program, and a yearly job and internship fair are just a few of the opportunities available to students.

-Adelphi’s Office of Pre-Professional Advising and Fellowships provides support and individual advising for current students and recent graduates who are seeking admission to professional school.
+The Office of Pre-Professional Advising and Fellowships provides support and individual advising for current students and recent graduates who are seeking admission to professional school.
 Many Adelphi graduates have continued their education at Harvard Law School, Boston University, Georgetown University, and Cambridge University.

 Freshman Community Action Program